xfold/LanguageBiasesInReddit/README.md

 </ul>

 # Setup
 First, download or clone the repository.
-Once we have downloaded the repository we need to install all dependencies and libraries:
+Then, you need to install all dependencies and libraries:
 ```python
 pip3 install -r requirements.txt
 ```